 This RFSQ is not a request for proposals, bids, or pricing, and does not constitute a contract or offer to contract.

-Questions and request for information regarding this RFSQ, please contact madisonr@vineyardutah.gov with a formal deadline of January 19th, 2026 at 5:00 PM (MST).
+Questions and request for information regarding this RFSQ, please contact madisonr@vineyardutah.gov with a formal deadline of January 19th, 2026, at 5:00 PM (MST).
 All communication shall be submitted electronically and by email to the above-mentioned contact; where verbal or any other communication will not be considered as a formal request or response.

 Submittals must be received by the City by the deadline stated above Proposal Deadline.
 Late submittals will not be accepted.
 The RFSQ was publicly noticed on Vineyard City’s official website.